alicev97/BinarySearchTree/readme.md

 - #### node:

-  templated on the type of the value stored in each node, it has a private variable value of type T, two unique pointers to the left and right child and a raw pointer to the parent node.
+  templated on the type of the value stored in each node, it has a private variable value of type T, two unique pointers to the left child and right child and a raw pointer to the parent node.
 We've chosen to use unique pointers to ease memory management: resetting the unique pointer we free the memory occupied by the pointed object.
 Parent must be a raw pointer because parent node is already pointed by a unique pointer (its parent or head pointer if it is the root node).

   We've implemented some constructors and some functions useful when implementing other functions.